Frequently Asked Questions

 The full playlist is available here.

-Research data that is hosted on the SDS platform can be used to create visualisations on Mosaic using the platform's API and custom development work.
+Research data that is hosted on the SDS platform can also be used to create visualisations on Mosaic and other web hosting platforms using the Figshare API and custom development work.
+We work closely with the Digital Scholarship @ Oxford team to develop solutions around this.

 We are working with Figshare to add new features to the SDS platform on a continual basis.
 We expect to improve functionality, especially around search and filtering.